Youssef-obr/3d-reconstruction-photogrammetry/README.md

 * 3D point triangulation
 * Point cloud export and visualization

+The key geometric constraint is the epipolar relation:

+[
+x_2^T F x_1 = 0
+]

+where (x_1) and (x_2) are matching points in two images, and (F) is the fundamental matrix.

+RANSAC is used to estimate this geometry robustly by keeping only correspondences that satisfy the epipolar constraint and rejecting outliers.

+Once the fundamental matrix is estimated, the essential matrix is obtained from the camera intrinsics:

+[
+E = K^T F K
+]

+The relative camera pose is then recovered from (E), and 3D points are reconstructed by triangulation.

+## Results

 The method was tested on several real scenes, including a pyramid, stairs and a topographic map.

-## Results

 | Scene           | Images | Reconstructed cameras | 3D points |
 | --------------- | -----: | --------------------: | --------: |